bfidatadigipres/dpx_encoding/README.md

   - Moves successfully cooked DPX sequences to dpx_completed/ path
   - Moves log file to logs/ path

-Grep remaining logs for error or warning statements:
+Grep remaining logs for signs of oversized reversibility files:
-- Searches through remaining log files for instances that uses words like 'Error', 'Conversion failed!', 'Warning', 'WARNING' etc.
+- Searches through log files for use of term 'Error: undecodable file is becoming too big.'
-- Checks if any of these erroring files have already been added to check_padding_list.
-   If no, the file is added to list, DPX sequence left in place, logs appended 'retry_' and the file will be reencoded using --check-padding
-   If yes, outputs list of erroring files to log and to current_errors logs
+- Checks any found filenames against the reversibility_list.txt to see if they have already been logged If no, the filename is added to the reversibility list for first pass RAWcooked encoding (in dpx_rawcook.sh) If yes, a repeat encoding problem is logged in the dpx_encoding_errors.log
    - Deletes Matroska files that have same name as the log files
    - Moves failed logs to logs folder prepended 'fail_'

+Greps remaining logs for any generic Error messages:
+- Searches through log files for use of term 'Error:', 'Reversability was checked, issues detected, see below' etc.
+   If not found then the script skips on
+   If found, an unknown encoding error is registered
+   - The filename is output to error_list.txt and the dpx_encoding_errors.log
+   - Logs are prepended 'fail_' and moved to Logs/ folder
+   - The associated Matroska is deleted where present

 Search for log files that have not been modified in over 24 hours (1440 minutes):
 - For all mkv.txt files older than 1440 minutes since last modified (ie stale encodings):